-Jon, one of our readers wanted to know how to remove the admin account in Windows 7.
+Jon, one of our readers wanted to know how to remove the admin account in Windows.
 He accidentally created an administrator account and now wants to remove it again.
 So, here’s a guide how you remove an administrator and/or any other user account.

 Tip: Only use the administrator account when you really have to, e.g. perform tasks that require administrative permissions.
 For everything else you should use a regular account.
 For extra security, you can hide the administrator account.

-If you accidentally created an admin account, you can remove like any other account.
-The built-in admin account of Windows 7 can not be deleted (for obvious reasons) but can be hidden: Hide admin account
+If you accidentally created an admin account, you can remove it like any other account.
+The built-in admin account of Windows 7 can not be deleted (for obvious reasons) but can be hidden if you wish to do: Hide admin account

 1. StepOpen up the Control Panel